 A summing pedal can easily become the best friend of an AB-Y splitter.

-Summing pedals are based on the summing mixers, which are historically designed to sum stereo audio (left and right channels) into mono audio.
+Summing pedals are based on the summing mixers, historically designed to sum stereo audio (left and right channels) into mono audio.
 That being said, they can also sum two mono signals together (in the case of “A+B”).
 They can also be used to bring signal path A and signal path B back to the same point within the system (preferably before the amp input (or the amp’s effects loop return).

 So then, we can have a summing pedal down the line from a splitter pedal to bring either path back to a common signal path before plugging into the guitar amplifier or mixing input.